 “Equipment” means such equipment (or any part of it) provided by Barclays Capital Services to the Client, as such may be modified or replaced from time to time by Barclays Capital Services, for the purpose of the Client accessing and/or using any e-Service.

-“e-Services” means those services involving the provision of general investment banking, brokerage and associated services (including, without limitation, securities offering, order routing, order execution, facilitating clearing and settlement, delivery of Information, or communications facilities) together with such other services which any or all of Barclays Capital, Barclays Capital Securities and Barclays Capital Inc., from time to time, agree to provide to the Client on these Terms.
+“e-Services” means those electrronic or e-commerce services which any or all of Barclays Capital, Barclays Capital Securities and Barclays Capital Inc., from time to time, agree with Client to provide to the Client on these Terms.

 “e-Service Fees” means the fees and expenses (as amended by Barclays from time to time in accordance with these Terms), if any, charged by Barclays for or in connection with the provision of e-Services, together with any applicable tax or other duty payable in respect of such fees and expenses.